-- Menu/Setup/General settings/Extended setup/Diagnostics settings/Diag. behavior (device-specific messages) - Menu/Setup/Inputs/<Sensor>/Extended setup/Diagnostics settings/Diag. behavior (sensor-specific messages) - Before being able to assign the relay output to a special message in Diag. behavior you must first configure Outputs/Relay x:y or /Alarm relay/Function = Diagnostics.
+- Menu/Setup/General settings/Extended setup/Diagnostics settings/Diag. behavior (device-specific messages) - Menu/Setup/Inputs/<Sensor>/Extended setup/Diagnostics settings/Diag. behavior (sensor-specific messages)

+Before you can assign a special message to the relay output in Diag. behavior, you need to set Outputs/relay x:y or /Alarm relay/Function = Diagnostics.

-Function = Diagnostics Function Options Info Operating mode Selection as assigned Namur M Namur S Namur C Namur F Factory setting Relay: as assigned Alarm relays: Namur F as assigned If this option is selected, the diagnostic messages which you have individually assigned to the relay are output via the relay.
-Namur M Namur F If you decided to use one of the Namur classes, all the messages that are assigned to the individual class are output via the relay.
-You can also change the Namur class assignment for every diagnostic message.
+Function = Diagnostics Function Options Info Operating mode Selection as assigned NAMUR M NAMUR S NAMUR C NAMUR F Factory setting Relay: as assigned Alarm relays: NAMUR F as assigned If this option is selected, the diagnostic messages which you have individually assigned to the relay are output via the relay.
+NAMUR M NAMUR F If you decided to use one of the NAMUR classes, all the messages that are assigned to the individual class are output via the relay.
+You can also change the NAMUR class assignment for every diagnostic message.
 (Menu/Setup/General settings/Extended setup/Diagnostics settings/Diag. behavior or Menu/Setup/Inputs/ <sensor>/Extended setup/Diagnostics settings/Diag. behavior)</sensor> Attributed diagnostic messages Operating mode = as assigned Read only All the messages assigned to the relay output appear on the display.
 You do not have the option of editing the information here.